“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” – Dr. Seuss

 In Year 1, children work in SfA’s ‘Roots’: a phonic based scheme, learning to decode texts and practise comprehension skills through decodable texts.
-They receive daily phonics tuition and sit a Phonics Screening Check in July.
+They receive daily phonics tuition using the Fast Track phonics programme from SfA.
+They sit Phonics Screenings Tests in the Summer.
 Decodable books take the onus out of decoding the text and children are able to explore comprehension skills fully.
 They also study ‘real books’ alongside phonic readers to promote comprehension skills and groups are small so reading skills and tuition is matched to the ability of the group.

 From Year 2 onwards children should move in to the ‘Wings’ scheme.
 They read real fiction and non-fiction texts and learn how to clarify vocabulary and summarise.
 Key reading skills are taught.
 Children also practise their reading skills in the school’s writing programme too.
 By using real texts the children read in context and learn to love reading widely and regularly.
 You can view more information on reading at SJB here.

 Library: The school library encourages children to choose and select their own books.
 It is open throughout the school day so that lessons can use the libraries rich and varied resources.
 Children visit the school library at least weekly with their class to swap, change, discuss and enjoy reading.

 Storytime: Children at St John the Baptist are heard read and read to every day.
 At 3:00pm the whole school stops and stories are read by class teachers.
 Children and adults engage in a variety of high quality texts from a rich range of authors and illustrators.

 http://successforall.org.uk – SfA website

 http://www.twinkl.co.uk – Twinkl (Planning, teaching and display resources)